Jon-Webb-79/Mac_Config/README.rst

 Bash
 ####
-The Apple version of bash is very old.
-Upgrade to a new version and change to that shell
+Apple no longer uses Bash as the default terminal application.
+As a result the Apple version of bash is very old.
+In oder to upgrade to a newer version of bash, type in and enter the following command to your terminal.

 ``% brew install bash``

+The default version of bash is installed to ``/usr/local/bin/bash``;
+however,  the new version will be installed to ``/opt/homebrew/bin/bash``.
+Next, we will change from the default zshell to bash with the folllowing command.

-``% sudo chsh -s /usr/local/bin/bash $(whoami)``
+``% sudo chsh -s /opt/homebrew/bin/bash $(whoami)``

 Move the ``c_files``, ``c++_files``, ``bash_scripts`` and ``py_files`` directories
 from the cloned copy into the ``.config`` directory.
 Next move the ``.bash_profile`` and ``.bashrc`` files from the cloned copy to the home directory.
 Close the terminal andd re-open.
 If the files are working correctly there should be no errors and the powerline status bar should appear at the bottom of the terminal.
+If the powerline status bar is not displayed, or you recieve a warnging, this is likely caused by an error in the ``PATH`` on line 22, or the powerline source entered on line 44 of the ``.bashrc`` file.

 Zsh
 ###